By Vanessa Wilson and Mark Cox, StorReduce

 - High availability: You can combine several StorReduce servers into a high-availability cluster to provide automatic failover in the event of a server failure.

 - Data replication: StorReduce can replicate data between regions, between cloud vendors, or between public and private clouds, providing increased data resilience.
 Only the unique data is transferred.

-- Backup software integration and data management: Works with existing data management or backup software that is compatible with Google Cloud Storage, including Veritas NetBackup and CommVault.
+- Backup software integration and data management: Works with existing data management or backup software that is compatible with Cloud Storage, including Veritas NetBackup and CommVault.

 The StorReduce server provides similar functionality to cloud storage vendors, including object storage, user accounts, access keys, access control policies and a Web-based management interface, the StorReduce Dashboard.